-The classification systems used to determine the qualification requirements applied to individual items include the Quality Level system identified above, as well as SC, SPR, and equipment type and system classifications.
+The classification systems used to determine the qualification requirements applied to individual items include the Quality Level system identified above, as well as SC, SPR, and hoisting equipment type.
 A discussion of the SC and SPR classifications is provided in Section 1.1.2.2.
-A discussion of equipment type and system classifications and their effects on qualification requirements are presented below.
+A discussion of hoisting equipment type classifications and their effects on qualification requirements are presented below.